Oreoluwa100/spotify-API_python_postgres/README.md

 # spotify-API_python_postgres
 This project showcases an end-to-end ETL (Extract, Transform, Load) pipeline that extracts data from the Spotify API using Python, transforms the data, and loads it into a PostgreSQL database.
-This demonstrates a simple and practical data engineering skills using real-world data.
+This demonstrates practical data engineering skills using real-world data.

 ## Overview
 This simple ETL pipeline does the following: